Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/README.md

 ## Clone the Repository

 Now that you have an overview of the project, let's clone the repository to your Jetson device.
 This will allow you to run the pre-built models and applications.
+The repository may already be installed on your device, please check from the `home` directory if `repo/jetson-inference` exists.

 ```bash
 # With a new terminal window, clone the repository